Bohnel/Node-Express-MongoDB/README.md

-# First try in creating an own REST API
+# First try to create an own REST API